Advanced Forwarding

 Forwarding rule |

-There are six types of forwarding rules: domain name, URL, HTTP request method, HTTP header, query string, and CIDR block For details, see Forwarding Rule. |
+The following forwarding rules are supported: domain name, path, HTTP request method, HTTP header, query string, and CIDR block.
+For details, see Forwarding Rule. |

 How Requests Are Matched